resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 ![renderPipeline.png]({{site.baseurl}}/images/posts/TinyRenderer_AnIntroduction/renderPipeline.png)

 The used pipeline is similiar to OpenGL 2 and therefore only fragment and vertex shaders.
 In newer versions of OpenGL there are other shaders, e.g. to generate geometry on the fly.

+### Vertex Shader
+The main goal of the vertex shader is **to transform the coordinates of the vertices**.
+The secondary goal is to prepare data for the fragment shader.

+### Rasterizer
+The rasterizer calls the routine of the fragment shader for each pixel.

+### Fragment Shader
+The main goal of the fragment shader is **to determine the color of the current pixel**.
+The secondary goal is to discard current pixel by returning true.